A construction of the rough path above fractional Brownian motion using Volterra's representation: Introduction

 where $W=(W(1),\ldots,W(d))$ is a $d$-dimensional Wiener process, and where the Volterra-type kernel $K$ is defined on $\R_+\times\R_+$ by

 with a strictly positive constant $c_H$, whose exact value is irrelevant for our purposes.
-Then, we show that the simple trick described at point (ii) above can be applied in a straightforward way using the Volterra representation, leading to a simple general formula for the multiple integrals $\bb^{\bn}$.
-To be more specific, let us describe the main result of this paper.
+Then we show that the simple trick described at point (ii) above can be applied in a straightforward way using the Volterra representation, leading to a simple general formula for the multiple integrals $\bb ^{\bn}$.
+To be more specific, let us describe the main result of this paper. \begin{theorem} Let $B$ be a $d$-dimensional fractional Brownian motion with Hurst parameter $H\in(0,1/2)$, admitting representation (\ref {eq:fbm-volterra}).
+For $2\le n\le\lfloor1/H\rfloor$, any tuple $(i_1,\ldots,i_n)$ of elements of $\{1,\ldots,d\}$, $1\le j\le n$ and $(s,t)\in\cs_{2,T}$, set